 No, currently Raisin and its partner banks do not offer yearly payment of interest to the Raisin Account.
 We are currently in intensive negotiations with other partner banks.
 As soon as new deposit products become available to you, we will inform you immediately on our website and via our newsletter.

 The maximum investment amount may vary for each partner bank and each term deposit.
 Please note that some partner banks limit the maximum amount of funds that can be deposited.
-This is usually the maximum amount covered by the respective national deposit guarantee scheme (usually EUR 100,000).
+This is usually the maximum amount covered by the respective national deposit guarantee scheme (usually EUR 100,000 -or the equivalent in the national currency- ).
 In such cases, it is not possible to exceed this amount irrespective of the term and the number of term deposits.
 Precise details can be found on the relevant product information sheet.

 Your term deposit is held at the relevant partner bank with whom you enter into a term deposit contract.
 This contract is sent to your electronic mailbox in the Raisin Online Banking System as soon as the partner bank has opened the account.

 The conditions for the term deposit can be found in the respective product information sheet, as well as in the terms & conditions of the respective partner bank.